Skip to main content

 • settings for scoped configuration values that can be edited through the UI

-Use the lightest tool that fits the problem:
+Use the lightest one that fits the problem:

 • session.data for ephemeral conversation context